ramensoftware/windows-11-file-explorer-styling-guide/Themes/OS26 Liquid Glass/README.md

 * **Alternative:** The third-party utility `ExplorerBlurMica`.

 ### Custom AccentBlurBehind Tinting
-If translucent background makes text hard to read on light backgrounds, you can add a custom AccentBlurBehind code in the settings page of the Translucent windows Mod!
+If the translucent background makes text hard to read on light backgrounds, you can add a custom AccentBlurBehind code in the settings page of the Translucent Windows Mod!
-Here is the preview of the codes that can be used:-
+Here is a preview of the codes that can be used:

 * **Tint Code 1:** `761E1E1E`